Keyboard shortcuts

 • No additional gates (assumes tests are passing externally)

 Future gates MAY be added via RFC amendment, but MUST NOT break existing valid workflows.
+Project verification MUST default to disabled when the project config does not opt into it.

 Since: v0.1.0